Dingram91/SortAlgorithmsTimeCharter/README.md

 different sizes and arangements of data.
 The program generates a .jpeg chart comparing NumberCount vs. SortTime

 ## Running
+The project is run from the command line with arguments passed in on the command line.
+Running just the jar will print an example input for the program.

 ### Example Input
 "java -jar SortAlgorithmsTimeCharter-1.0.jar  -numberCount 10000 100000 1000000 -numberLength 50000 -preSort forward reverse random"